-During 2011, there were six meetings of the board of directors, four meetings of the Audit Committee and two meetings of the Compensation Committee.
-Each current director attended at least 83% of the total number of meetings of the board of directors.
-Other than Mr. Kupec, the Audit Committee members attended all of the Audit Committee meetings.
-Mr. Kupec attended 75% of the Audit Committee meetings.
-The Compensation Committee members attended 100% of the meetings held in 2011.
+During 2012, there were six meetings of the board of directors, four meetings of the Audit Committee and three meetings of the Compensation Committee.
+Each director attended at least 83% of the total number of meetings of the board of directors.
+The Audit Committee members attended all of the Audit Committee meetings.
+The Compensation Committee members attended 100% of the meetings held in 2012, with the exception of Mr. Hsu, who attended 67% of the meetings.
 The board of directors and the Compensation Committee also acted at times by unanimous written consent, as authorized by our bylaws and the Delaware General Corporation Law.
-Although the Technology Strategy Committee held no formal meetings during 2011, at times, its members met with management and discussed our intellectual property strategy, including our sale of patents in December 2011, and new product initiatives, among other topics.
+The Technology Strategy Committee held no formal meetings during 2012.